-A request for a tuition fee refund requires written notification to the Associate Dean for Student Affairs.
+A request for a tuition fee refund requires written notification to the Assistant Dean of Students for Graduate and Health Professions.
 This request must be received before the close of business during the week in which the refund is requested.
 The request for a tuition fee refund requires prior written notification of withdrawal from KYCOM.
 The tuition fee refund shall be prorated as follows: